Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives: Challenges at the quantum layer

-If SET readout is to be pursued, research efforts should be directed at increasing the bandwidth by directly integrating low-power low-noise amplifiers on chip.
-The community should also think of ways to go beyond SETs and resonators by adapting concepts from classical electronics to resolve the capacitance associated the fF-scale capacitance associated with quantum tunneling between adjacent dots~\cite{Esterli2019}.
-A compact solution that could be integrated on-chip with a footprint commensurable to the qubit size will facilitate the massively parallel readout required for quantum error correction codes.
+If SET readout is to be pursued, research efforts should be directed at increasing the bandwidth even further by directly integrating low-power low-noise amplifiers on chip with minimal footprint capable of addressing several SETs via multiplexing techniques.
+The community should also think of ways to go beyond charge sensors and IDR by adapting concepts from classical electronics to resolve the fF-scale capacitance associated with quantum tunnelling between adjacent QDs~\cite{Esterli2019,Maman2020b}.
+A compact solution that could be integrated on-chip with a footprint commensurable to the qubit size will facilitate the massively parallel readout required for QEC codes.

-\subsection{Qubit Variability}
+\subsection{Qubit variability}

-Possibly one of the greatest challenges is the necessity to manufacture high-fidelity qubits at scale.
+One of the greatest challenges is the necessity to manufacture high-fidelity qubits at scale.
 Although VLSI technology guarantees a high level of reproducibility, variability acquires a much higher degree of importance in the quantum realm, since quantum device performance varies significantly with parameters like the tunnel coupling or the valley-splitting, both of which can be affected by a single atomic defect~\cite{Culcer2010,Rahman2011b,Ferdous2018}.
 Special emphasis should be put on the quality of the interfaces and on the purity and crystallinity of the materials.

 From a channel material perspective, the development of isotopically enriched Si or Si/Ge stacks will be necessary to provide nuclear spin-free active substrates, which are key to suppressing the spin dephasing associated with the hyperfine interaction.
 Modules including $^{28}$Si enriched silane for Si, as well as $^{73}$Ge depleted germane for SiGe will need to be developed.
 Critical issues will need to be addressed such as the correct level of isotopic enrichment, the optimal thickness of the isotopically enriched channel taking into account performance, cost and the thermal budget to cope with the self-diffusion between natural and enriched silicon layers~\cite{Mazzocchi2019}.